DavidRConnell/igraph-SE2/README.md

   return EXIT_SUCCESS;
 }
 ```

+The source can be compiled by using CMake and linking to the `SpeakEasy2` target.

 Additionally, there are a number of options that can be added to the `opts` object to modify SE2.
 See [options](#Options).